-Clinical trials listed for ITP are a starting point for discussion with a health care professional.
-Be sure you understand all the implications of the proposed treatment and read the informed consent very carefully before enrolling in a clinical trial.
+Clinical trials listed for ITP are a starting point for discussion with a healthcare professional.
+Be sure you understand all the implications of the proposed treatment by reading the informed consent very carefully and speaking with your doctor before enrolling in a clinical trial.

 What are Clinical Trials?

-Clinical Trials are controlled patient studies that must be performed before a new drug or treatment is approved by the Food and Drug Administration in the US and similar organizations in other countries.
-Clinical trials are also done after a drug or treatment is approved to document the effectiveness of the treatment or to gain approval to use the drug or therapy for a different disease or age group.
+Clinical Trials are controlled patient studies that must be performed before a new drug or treatment is approved by the Food and Drug Administration (FDA) in the United States and similar organizations in other countries.
+Clinical trials are also completed after a drug or treatment is approved to document the effectiveness of the treatment, or to gain approval to use the drug or therapy for a different disease or age group.

-There are three main phases to clinical trials, done in sequence.
+There are three main phases to clinical trials, completed in sequence.
 A Phase I study tests the safety and side effects of the drug.
 A Phase II study is initiated to determine the efficacy of the drug, to see if it works as anticipated.
-A Phase III study tests the efficacy of drug or treatment and documents the side effects in a large population of volunteers.
+And, a Phase III study tests the efficacy of drug or treatment and documents the side effects in a large population of volunteers.

 Finding a Clinical Trial

-The best way to find the latest information on clinical trials is to visit ClinicalTrials.gov.
-Pharmaceutical companies and researchers update this site frequently so it contains the most comprehensive and up-to-date clinical trial listings.
-It features an easy-to-use search facility and detailed guidance for patients and industry.
+The best way to find the latest information on clinical trials is by visiting ClinicalTrials.gov, a database of privately and publicly funded clinical studies conducted around the world.
+Pharmaceutical companies and researchers update this site frequently to ensure it contains the most comprehensive and up-to-date clinical trial listings.
+The database features an easy-to-use search facility and detailed guidance for patients and industry.